louischatriot/nedb/README.md

 ## Performance
 ### Speed
-**NeDB is not intended to be a replacement of large-scale databases such as MongoDB!** Its goal is to provide you with a clean and easy way to query data and persist it to disk, for applications that do not need lots of concurrent connections, for example a <a href="https://github.com/louischatriot/braindead-ci" target="_blank">continuous integration and deployment server</a>.
+**NeDB is not intended to be a replacement of large-scale databases such as MongoDB!** Its goal is to provide you with a clean and easy way to query data and persist it to disk, for web applications that do not need lots of concurrent connections, for example a <a href="https://github.com/louischatriot/braindead-ci" target="_blank">continuous integration and deployment server</a> and desktop applications built with <a href="https://github.com/rogerwang/node-webkit" target="_blank">Node Webkit</a>.

 As such, it was not designed for speed.
-That said, it is still pretty fast on the expected datasets (10,000 documents).
+That said, it is still pretty fast on the expected datasets, especially if you use indexing.
 On my machine (3 years old, no SSD), with a collection containing 10,000 documents:
 * An insert takes **0.14 ms** without indexing, **0.16 ms** with indexing
 * A read takes **6.4 ms** without indexing, **0.02 ms** with indexing
 * An update takes **11 ms** without indexing, **0.22 ms** with indexing
 * A deletion takes **10 ms** without indexing, **0.14ms** with indexing

 You can run the simple benchmarks I use by executing the scripts in the `benchmarks` folder.
-They all take an optional parameter which is the size of the dataset to use (default is 10,000).
+Run them with the `--help` flag to see how they work.

 ### Memory footprint
 A copy of the whole database is kept in memory.
 This is not much on the